 Sophia is not a psychological counselling service.

 The majority of counselling that is offered in North America especially is psychological in nature.
-Psychological counselling is so prevalent that some people might believe that it’s the only kind of counselling that can help people.
-A quick Google search of the word ‘counselling’ explains why people may think this.
-However, of course there are many types of counselling that can help people.
+Psychological counselling is so common that some people might believe that it’s the only kind of counselling that can help people.
+A quick Google search of the word counselling may explain why people think this.
+However, there are many types of counselling that can help people.
 Pastoral counselling, legal counselling, financial counselling and marriage counselling are some examples just to name a few.
 Each of these different types of counselling helps people achieve some kind of aim.

 So what is Sophia?